How I Built a Lightweight Bridge for LLM Frontend Tool Calling in Django

 Gunicorn Configuration

+This might not be relevant to all projects but caught me out.
 SSE requires long-lived connections, which means threads are held open for the duration.
 The default Gunicorn sync workers time out and close these connections.
 The fix is to use threaded workers with a timeout of zero.

 web: